 Name — The name of the experiment.Since AnyLogic generates a Java class for each experiment, please follow Java naming guidelines and start the name with an uppercase letter.

 Ignore — If selected, the experiment is excluded from the model.

 Top-level agent — Using the drop-down list, choose the top-level agent type for the experiment.
 The agent of this type will play a role of a root for the hierarchical tree of agents in your model.

-Maximum available memory — The maximum size of Java heap allocated for the model.
+Maximum available memory — The maximum size of the Java heap allocated for the model.

-Create default UI — The button creates the default UI for the experiment.Do not press this button since it will delete the experiment UI created by the wizard and will create the default UI for optimization experiment that may not correspond to your task.
+Create default UI — The button creates the default UI for the experiment.Do not press this button since it will delete the experiment UI created by the wizard and will create the default UI for the calibration experiment that may not correspond to your task.